tschuehly/htmx-spring-workshop/docs/lab-4-using-spring-beans-to-compose-the-ui.md

 `git checkout tags/lab-4-checkpoint-1 -b lab-4-c1`
 {% endhint %}

-But now we don't have a Navigation Bar anymore and the `UserManagementComponent` and the `GroupManagement` is not used anymore.
+But now we don't have a Navigation Bar anymore and the `UserManagementComponent` and the `GroupManagementComponent` is not used anymore.
 We can now use them to define the Pages that are displayed in the Navigation Bar.